Asian Green Salad with Soy-Sesame Dressing

 What gives this Asian green salad the Asian flavors?

 It’s the Soy-Sesame Dressing with soy sauce, rice vinegar, and sesame seed oil that gives this salad such amazing flavors.
+And this is such a flavorful combination that I bet you’ll want to eat it in so many different salads.

 How to Make Asian Green Salad with Soy-Sesame Dressing:

-- Tear apart one heart of Romaine lettuce and wash and dry in a salad spinner (or by hand.)
+- Tear apart one large heart of Romaine lettuce and wash and dry in a salad spinner (or by hand.)

 Make it a Low-Carb Meal:

-- Mediterranean Salad with Purslane and Mint
+- Purslane Salad with Lettuce, Cucumbers, Tomatoes and Mint

 - Ottolenghi’s Perfect Lettuce Salad